SaumikDana/Summer-Intern-Siemens/README.md

 ## *FeNICS/dolfin*

-The FEniCS Project, as described on its Wikipedia page, is a collection of free and open-source software components with the common goal to enable automated solution of differential equations.
+The FEniCS Project is a collection of free and open-source software components with the common goal to enable automated solution of differential equations.
 The components provide scientific computing tools for working with computational meshes, finite-element variational formulations of ordinary and partial differential equations, and numerical linear algebra.

 The FEniCS Project is designed as an umbrella project for a collection of interoperable components.
 The core components include: